Joeyg61703/react-tailwind-template/README.md

 ## Tailwind Config

 This template has no default configuration except for two primary color placeholders.
-If you would like to learn how to add your own configurations, you can find instruction [here](https://tailwindcss.com/docs/configuration).
+If you would like to learn how to add your own configurations, you can find instructions [here](https://tailwindcss.com/docs/configuration).

 ## Learn More